Mat Sadler: Return to Walsall

 On 11 July 2019, Sadler returned to former club Walsall following his release from Shrewsbury Town at the end of the 2018–19 season.

 Sadler announced his retirement at the end of the 2021–22 season.

 International career

 Sadler played nine times for England under-17, including at the 2002 European Under-17 championships, appeared once for the under-18s, and played four times at under-19 level.

+Managerial career

+Walsall

+On 19 April 2023, Sadler was appointed interim manager of Walsall following the departure of Michael Flynn until the end of the 2022–23 season.
+On 18 May 2023, he was appointed head coach on a permanent basis.

+On 7 January 2025, with Walsall sitting top of the league, ten points clear of second place, Sadler signed a new three-and-a-half year contract.
+Later that week, he was named EFL League Two Manager of the Month for December 2024 having won all six matches across the month.
+Despite a fifteen point cushion to third-place as of the end of January 2025, a run of thirteen matches without a win saw the Saddlers fall into the play-off positions on the final day of the season, losing 1–0 to AFC Wimbledon in the 2025 EFL League Two play-off final.

+Having put the disappointing end to the previous season behind them, an impressive start to the 2025–26 season saw Sadler named Manager of the Month for September 2025 after a run of ten points from four matches seeing the club move top of the league.

 Personal life

 Sadler said in 2012 that when he retired from playing football, he might go back to education to get a degree.
 He co-founded a property investment company in 2017 while still playing for Shrewsbury Town.